A lists of famous vegetarians and/or vegans

 .
 He was educated at Hampton Grammar School in London...

-Lea Michele Sarfati was born in The Bronx, New York to parents Edith, a nurse, and Marc Sarfati, a delicatessen owner.
-Her mother is Italian American and Roman Catholic while her father is of Sephardi Jewish ancestry (from Turkey and Greece), and Lea was raised Catholic.
-Lea was raised in Tenafly, New Jersey, where she eventually attended and graduated from Tenafly High School...
+Lea Michele Sarfati was born in the Bronx, New York to parents Edith Thomasina (Porcelli), a nurse, and Mark David Sarfati, a delicatessen owner-turned-real estate agent.
+Her mother is of Italian descent (from Rome and Naples), and her father is of Sephardi Jewish ancestry (from Turkey and Greece).
+Lea was raised Catholic...

 Alanis Morissette has released a series of groundbreaking albums that have sold more than 60 million copies worldwide.
 She has won twelve Juno Awards, seven Grammy® Awards, and has also received an additional fourteen Grammy® nominations.
 Morissette's international debut album "Jagged Little Pill" remains the best-selling debut album by a female artist in the U.S...